 Long-Term Alcohol-Induced Brain Diseases

 Excessive consumption of alcoholic drinks has been associated with reduced blood flow, shrinking neuronal density, and glucose metabolism.
 Glucose metabolism declines because of the decrease in Vitamin B1, a critical ingredient in brain tissue.
-The result of all these alcohol effects on the brain is the development of alcohol-induced diseases.
+The result of all these alcohol effects on the brain is the development of alcohol kindling and alcohol-induced diseases.

 Heavy drinkers are three times more likely to develop dementia and related effects than the rest of the people.
 This is a syndrome characterized by: